“He felt that if you were studying war and had something coherent to say about current issues, then you had a moral responsibility to engage.”

 In 1976, Howard and a German-American academic named Peter Paret published their translation of Carl von Clausewitz’s Vom Kriege.
 Hailed as the most significant attempt in Western history to understand war, Clausewitz’s original was published after the Napoleonic Wars in 1832.
 Strachan and Freedman note that Howard and Paret’s On War has become the definitive English-language version, still widely read and referenced today.

 Howard published his memoir, Captain Professor, in 2006, recounting stories from both the battlefields of the Second World War and the universities of King's College London, Stanford, Oxford and Yale.
-Today, Michael Howard is President Emeritus of the International Institute of War Studies and an Honorary Fellow of Oriel and All Souls Colleges, Oxford.
-He became the first person since Winston Churchill to be awarded the Order of Merit and also appointed a Companion of Honour.
+Michael Howard was an Honorary Fellow of Oriel and All Souls Colleges and served as President Emeritus of the International Institute of War Studies.
+He became first person since Winston Churchill to be awarded the Order of Merit and also appointed a Companion of Honour.

 Sir Hew Strachan FBA is Professor of International Relations at the University of St. Andrews and Emeritus Fellow of All Souls College, University of Oxford.